 One of the most unique Miami points of interest is Wynwood Walls.
 The giant outdoor art gallery & museum showcases street art from some of the world’s greatest artists.

-Located in Downtown Miami, Wynwood Walls is a graffiti and street art museum featuring over 20 artists from around the world.
+Located north of Downtown Miami in the Wynwood neighborhood, Wynwood Walls is a graffiti and street art museum featuring over 20 artists from around the world.
 There’s an eclectic gift shop on-site as well as a cafe.

-After sparking your creativity, explore the rest of the Wynwood Art District.
-Besides its street art, the vibrant business district is home to several boutiques, antique shops, and retail stores.
-In the area’s repurposed warehouses, you’ll also find excellent restaurants, cafes, and brewpubs.
+After sparking your creativity and enlightening your senses, explore the rest of the Wynwood Art District.
+Besides its street art scene, the vibrant business district is home to several boutiques, antique shops, and retail stores.
+In the area’s repurposed warehouses, among the public art space, you’ll also find excellent restaurants, cafes, and brewpubs.

 Acclimatize yourself to the Design District at the Institute of Contemporary Art, Miami (ICA).
 The popular art museum showcases trendy works from emerging local artists.